slonoed/slonoed.github.io/_posts/2017-01-20-redux-in-closurescript-with-rum.markdown

 * [Reactjs](https://facebook.github.io/react/) – docs and tutorials
 * [How to Create ClojureScript App](https://medium.com/@roman01la/how-to-create-clojurescript-app-4e38778c4762)

-I use [rum library](https://github.com/tonsky/rum) as wrapper for react, but these ideas can works with any view framework/library.
+I use the [rum library](https://github.com/tonsky/rum) as wrapper for react, but these ideas can works with any view framework/library.
-I suppose you already installed [lein](https://leiningen.org/#install).
+I suppose you have already installed [lein](https://leiningen.org/#install).
 Also I recommend to install [rlwrap](https://github.com/hanslub42/rlwrap) for better experience.
 It can be done on OSX by `brew install rlwrap`.

 ## Concept
-This scheme represent dataflow in application.
+This scheme represents dataflow in application.
 ![Dataflow][1]
 We have few entities here.

 * **State** – single atom of data.
 Keeps all app state not only data, but also UI state
-* **Actions channgel** – [core.async](https://clojure.github.io/core.async/) channel.
+* **Actions channel** – [core.async](https://clojure.github.io/core.async/) channel.
 Pass actions one by one to transform
-* **Transform** – function that receives action, state value and return new state value.
+* **Transform** – function that receives action, states value and returns new states value.
 This function is **synchronous**
 * **UI** – can be DOM, React, Canvas etc.
 * Other sources of actions.
 For example: timers, global handlers.
 If you use [sente](https://github.com/ptaoussanis/sente) you can map and pipe it values to action channel.

 Rules is simple.
-If you want to change state you dispatch an action.
-Action represent intention of changing data but doesn't guarantee changing.
+If you want to change state you should dispatch an action.
+Action represents intention of changing data but doesn't guarantee changing.
 Transform function always sync.
 It receives state and action and should return new state.
 If something should be done async transform **should dispatch new action**.
 That's all.
 You always know when things happen and you always know where to put new code.

 I don't use separate action creators.
 If you need complex request or data processing before dispatch action – it is just regular function.